 Volunteer Time Off Builds Strong Work Teams

-Written by Wendy Carlson, Compensation & Benefits Manager
+Written by Wendy Carlson, Senior Compensation & Benefits Manager

 The other day, a newer employee made an observation that beautifully encompassed how I feel about working at First Business.
 He said, “It feels like we’re all in this together and that isn’t built overnight.”
 So succinct and it encompasses the intentional decisions we make here, from broader strategic planning to hiring and benefits, and countless others.
 After almost 30 years, this company keeps finding ways to build on its trademark culture.